wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 .. image:: /docs/software/dashboards/images/elastic.png
    :alt: Screenshot of an Elastic showing field trajectory, match time, and several other widgets

 Elastic is a simple and modern dashboard made by Team 353.
 It is meant to serve as a dashboard for competition but can also be used for testing.
 It was built with the goal of being a drag & drop dashboard with an easy setup and elegant UI designed for a high pressure competition environment.
+For more information see the :doc:`Elastic section </docs/software/dashboards/elastic>`.

 ## LiveWindow